-What is radiofrequency or radiowave surgery?
+What is radiofrequency surgery?

 • Simultaneous blood coagulation whilst cutting

-• Incisions are bacteria free
+• Incisions are bacteria-free

 • The scarring produced is usually less than scalpel incisions

-• Safety higher than using scalpels
+• Safety is higher than using scalpels

 • Cosmetically superior results to scalpel incisions

-What can radiowave surgery be used for?
+What can radiofrequency be used for?

-What does radiowave skin lesion removal involve?
+What does radiofrequency skin lesion removal involve?

 Case Study – upper lip mole removal